Skip to main content

 • They’re entering a structured sales motion for the first time

-• They’re probably evaluating the full stack of tools their new salesperson will need
+• They’re evaluating the full stack of tools their new salesperson will need

-Even more potent: when a company appoints a new Head of Sales or VP of Sales, the new leader almost always evaluates and replaces existing tools within their first 90 days.
-As we explored in post-promotion prospecting timing, this appointment window is one of the highest-converting moments to reach out.
+Even more useful: when a company appoints a new Head of Sales or VP of Sales, that person almost always evaluates and replaces existing tools within their first 90 days.
+As explored in post-promotion prospecting timing, this appointment window is one of the highest-converting moments to reach out.

 What to watch for: